abdullahemad12/Cranberry-Btree/README.md

 Return value: returns a pointer to the Cranberry Tree struct.

+<b>1. cranbtree_t* cbt_clone(cranbtree_t* cbt);</b>

+Description: creates an identical clone to the given cranbtree.
+It will create a new cranbtree with new nodes and new entries in memory that will have the same structure as the given cranbtree.

+Parameters: cranbtree_t* cbt: the cranbtree to be cloned.

+Return value: returns a pointer to the clone of the Cranberry Tree struct.

 <b>2. void cbt_insert(cranbtree_t* bt, int key, void* object);</b>

 Description: inserts an object into the tree with a search key "key".